Chain-of-Sketch: Enabling Global Visual Reasoning: Experiments on OOD generalization and model size

-In this section, we show the performance of different methods on our proposed datasets focusing on required model size and OOD generalization.
+In this section, we show the performance of different methods on our proposed datasets, focusing on required model size and OOD generalization.
 Each of our datasets contains $10^6$ (1M) training samples.
 See Appendix \ref{app:training-details} for more details on the experiments.
+Further see Table \ref{tab:llm-results} in Section~\ref{sec:vllms} for results with multi-modal LLMs such as GPT-4o~\citep{hurst2024gpt}, o3, and o4-mini~\citep{openai2025o3o4mini} where we show these models perform only slightly better than random on our proposed tasks.